Last updated August 18, 2021

 The invitation email will contain a web link to a virtual meeting that will be conducted through the Microsoft Teams online platform.
 Although downloading the Microsoft Teams program onto your computer will be an option, it is not necessary.
 We strongly recommend using the online link rather than downloading the program.
-The hunter will need to click on the link provided to them by email and indicate they accept the meeting invitation.
-On the day of their scheduled meeting, the hunter will enter the meeting by clicking on that same Microsoft Teams link, prior to their appointed time, and wait to be connected with a MD DNR representative, who will assist them with selecting up to two waterfowl blind sites.
+The hunter will need to click on the link provided to them by email and indicate that they accept the meeting invitation.
+On the day of their scheduled meeting, the hunter will enter the meeting by clicking on that same link, prior to their appointed time, and wait to be connected with a MD DNR representative who will assist them with selecting up to two waterfowl blind sites.

 We recommend joining Microsoft Teams 5 -10 minutes prior to the scheduled meeting, especially if you are unfamiliar with Microsoft Teams.
 Hunters should review Microsoft Teams prior to the meeting to familiarize themselves with its functions.
 For best results, we recommend using a newer computer with Windows 10 and Google Chrome or Microsoft Edge.
-We also recommend a minimum internet connection speed of around 6 - 8 Mgps (download) for optimal results.
+We also recommend an internet connection speed of around 6 - 8 Mgps (download) or more for optimal results.
 Speeds less than this may work, but the video quality may begin to degrade as speeds decrease.
 You can test the strength of your connection by typing “Internet Speed Test” into your browser for a quick online test.
-For maximum speed, be sure to close all other programs that may be running and sit close to your Wi-Fi router.
+For maximum speed, be sure to close all other programs that may be running and sit close to your Wifi router.

-The Microsoft Teams meeting can also be joined from a smart phone or tablet through the Microsoft Teams app.
-Hunters who wish to use their smart phone or tablet must first download the Microsoft Team app well before the scheduled meeting.
-Brief instructions for downloading the app are included HERE.
+The Microsoft Teams meeting can also be joined from a smartphone or tablet through the Microsoft Teams App.
+Hunters who wish to use their smartphone or tablet must first download the Microsoft Team App well before the meeting.
+Brief instructions for downloading the App are included HERE.

-During this virtual meeting, the hunter and DNR representative must able to see and speak to each other.
-If a hunter has a computer with a monitor and built-in microphone, they should be able to see and speak via the Microsoft Teams videoconferencing platform.
+During this virtual meeting, the hunter and DNR representative must be able to see and speak to each other.
+If a hunter has a computer with a monitor and built-in microphone, they should be able to see and speak via the Microsoft Teams video-conferencing platform.
 Hunters are not required to have a computer with a built-in camera in order for the process to work.
-However, if a hunter has a computer that does not have a built-in microphone, they will need to have a cell phone or landline where they can call into the virtual meeting (phone number will be provided with the invitation).
+However, if a hunter has a computer that does not have a built-in microphone they will need to have a cell phone or landline where they can call into the virtual meeting (phone number will be provided with the invitation).
 In this case, the hunter will be watching the process on their monitor and listening and talking through their phone.
-If the hunter is running the Microsoft Teams app on their smart phone, they should be able to both see the process and speak via the app, rather than needing to call in.
+If the hunter is running the Microsoft Teams app on their smartphone, they should be able to both see the process and speak via the app, rather than needing to call in.

 As part of this process, the hunter will be able to view a map of their selected county and work with DNR staff to pick blind sites from eligible locations.
 Offshore waterfowl blind site placement specifications remain the same as in past years and can be viewed by clicking HERE.

 The DNR representative will review the hunter’s Compass account to make sure they are eligible to participate in the blind site licensing process.
 The hunter may be required to present information, such as a driver’s license, to verify that they are the person scheduled for that appointment.
-The actual lottery winner, or person who made the appointment, must be present in the virtual meeting for blind sites to be reserved.
+The actual lottery winner or person who made the appointment must be present in the virtual meeting for blind sites to be reserved.
 Only one connection with the DNR representative is allowed during the meeting.
 As with in-person licensing, the meeting will end if the DNR representative cannot verify the identity of the hunter or determines that they are ineligible to participate.

-The DNR representative will then share their screen allowing the hunter to view an electronic map showing the tidal waterways in their selected county, the shoreline mapping layer and riparian properties that have been licensed by landowners.
+The DNR representative will then share their screen allowing the hunter to view an electronic map showing the tidal waterways in their selected county, the shoreline mapping layer, and riparian properties that have been licensed by landowners.
 The DNR representative will be able to move the map around the screen and designate each blind site by clicking on the location indicated by the hunter.

-After the blind sites are selected the DNR representative will verify the hunter’s contact information, provide them with their license number(s) and review payment instructions with the hunter before ending the meeting.
+After the blind sites are selected the DNR representative will verify the hunter’s contact information, provide them with their license number(s), and review payment instructions with the hunter before ending the meeting.